vectorgrp/xcp-lite/README.md

 ## Future improvements

 - The A2L file should not be loaded to memory when it is provided for upload
-- Support more types as calibration parameters, include types for more complex curves and map
+- Support more types of calibration parameters, include types for curves and maps with axis
 - Improve the meta data annotations of the A2L serializer
-- Add support for dynamic data objects and variable length lists using the CANape CDR or Protobuf deserializers
+- Reduce number of heap allocations and strings in the proc-macros and in A2L generation, reduce the overall memory footprint
+- Avoid the mutex lock in CalSeg::Sync when there is no pending parameter modification
+- Add support to decribe the application clock domain in rust
+- Reintegrate the XCPlite C-code changes

+Suggest changes to the XCP standard
+- Support variable length DTOs for serialized data types
+- Support 64 Bit addresses

 ## CANape